 I love this simple repurpose idea and the story behind how it happened.

-The first time my kids saw me tear the book jacket off of a book they thought one of their siblings was in big trouble. #wink
+The first time my kids saw me tear the book jacket off of a book they thought I had officially gone mad or one of their siblings was in big trouble. #wink

 Now they just say, ” Working on a blog project, mom?” #smartkids